 Instead of paying for security personnel or physical security devices, they benefit from their provider’s people and equipment.

-Contracts for wholesale services also tend to have service level agreements which are more negotiable, and/or guarantee higher uptime.
+Contracts for wholesale services also tend to have service-level agreements that are more negotiable and/or guarantee higher uptime.

-Companies can also ensure more predictable traffic levels based on their own employees, partners, and customers, as opposed to relying upon a retail provider with multiple demographics of users.
+Companies can also ensure more predictable traffic levels based on their own employees, partners, and customers instead of relying upon a retail provider with multiple demographics of users.

 If your company has distributed locations across the country, contracting with a wholesale data center can get you access to data centers close to your other locations, which can reduce latency.